firebird631/siis/doc/commands.md

 # Commands #

-Here are presented the differents command managed by the command mode into the terminal instance, and also available from the monitoring Websocket throught a client (Web client...).
+Here are presented the differents commands managed by the command mode into the terminal instance, and also available from the monitoring Websocket throught a client (Web client...).

 Support of monitoring client is not realized at this time.